Head of Group

 … is an Associate Professor for Software Engineering at IT University of Copenhagen.
 His research interests are highly-configurable software systems/variability modeling (e.g., Software Product Lines), software evolution, model-driven software engineering, language engineering, and software visualization.
 As part of his research, he has worked with companies, among others, in the automotive industry, aerospace engineering, and virtual reality.

-… is an Assistant Professor at the IT University of Copenhagen (ITU).
+… is an Associate Professor at the IT University of Copenhagen (ITU).
 His research is at the intersection of formal methods, programming languages, and security.
 His research focuses on proving that software preserves the confidentiality of data.
 He is building tools for this task, that scale to real programming languages and platforms.

 … is an assistant professor in the SQuaRe group at IT University of Copenhagen.
 Mahsa’s research is mostly focused on quality assurance and safety of software systems.
 She is interested in both theoretical and practical aspects of modeling, testing and verification of systems and the challenges in application of such techniques in different domains.
 She has experience with application of model-based testing techniques for families of software systems also known as software product lines.
 Mahsa’s latest research includes testing of underwater robotic systems in the REMARO project and automatic program repair for Linux kernel as a part of the INSIGHT project.